atg25/portfolio/docs/05-components.md

 ### Implementation Guidelines

-- Use consistent spacing and sizing for comfort
+- All components use responsive Tailwind classes.
-- Prioritize accessibility in all states
+- Follow the design system for spacing, color, and typography.
-- Test with real users for clarity and ease of use
+- Test for accessibility and usability.

 ### Psychological Testing Protocol